osisoft/AVEVA-Adapter-BACnet-Docs/content/configuration/configuration.md

     See <xref:PIAdapterforBACnetDataSourceConfiguration>.

+1. **Optional**: Configure schedules.

+    See <xref:SchedulesConfiguration>.

 1. Configure a BACnet data selection for each BACnet data source.

     See <xref:PIAdapterforBACnetDataSelectionConfiguration>.

+1. **Optional**: Configure data filters, diagnostics and metadata, buffering, and logging.

+    See the following topics:

+    - <xref:DataFiltersConfiguration>
+    - <xref:GeneralConfiguration>
+    - <xref:BufferingConfiguration>
+    - <xref:LoggingConfiguration><br/><br/>

-1. Configure one or several egress endpoints.
+1. Configure one or more egress and health endpoints.
+If there is a proxy between the adapter and your egress endpoints, define it.

-    See <xref:EgressEndpointsConfiguration>.
+    See the following topics:

+    - <xref:EgressEndpointsConfiguration>
+    - <xref:ConfigureANetworkProxy>
+    - <xref:HealthEndpointConfiguration>